Beiting Protectorate

-The Beiting Protectorate-General, initially the Beiting Protectorate, was a Chinese protectorate established by the Tang dynasty in 702 to control the Beiting region north of Gaochang in contemporary Xinjiang.
-Wu Zetian set up the Beiting Protectorate in Ting Prefecture (Jimsar County) and granted it governorship over Yi Prefecture (Hami) and Xi Prefecture (Gaochang).
+The Beiting Protectorate-General, initially the Beiting Protectorate, was a Chinese protectorate established by the Tang dynasty in 702 to control the Beiting region north of Gaochang in modern Xinjiang.
+Wu Zetian set up the Beiting Protectorate in Ting Prefecture (today Jimsar County) and granted it governorship over Yi Prefecture (Hami) and Xi Prefecture (Gaochang).
 The Beiting Protectorate ended in 790 when Tingzhou was conquered by the Tibetan Empire.
 The ruins, along with other sites along the Silk Road, were inscribed in 2014 on the UNESCO World Heritage List as the Silk Roads: the Routes Network of Chang'an-Tianshan Corridor World Heritage Site.

 History

 In 702 Wu Zetian set up the Beiting Protectorate in Ting Prefecture (Jimsar County) and granted it governorship over Yi Prefecture (Hami) and Xi Prefecture (Gaochang).

 In 715 the Tibetan Empire attacked the Beiting Protectorate.

 In 735 the Türgesh attacked Ting Prefecture.

+At the beginning of 736, Ge Jiayun, the Protector-General of Beiting and Army Commissioner of Hanhai, defeated the Turgesh twice near Beiting (Ting Prefecture).

 In 755 the An Lushan Rebellion occurred and the Tang dynasty withdrew 200,000 soldiers from the Western Regions to protect the capital.

 In 764 the Tibetan Empire invaded the Hexi Corridor and conquered Liang Prefecture, cutting off the Anxi and Beiting from the Tang dynasty.
 However the Anxi and Beiting protectorates were left relatively unmolested under the leadership of Guo Xin and Li Yuanzhong.

 In 780 Li Yuanzhong was officially made protectorate general of Beiting after sending secret messages to Emperor Dezong of Tang.

 In 781 the Tibetan Empire conquered Yi Prefecture.

 In 789 the monk Wukong passed through Ting Prefecture and found that the Chinese commander there was Yang Xigu.

 In 790 the Tibetan Empire conquered Ting Prefecture.

 In 792 the Tibetan Empire conquered Xi Prefecture.